The Amazon Alexa of the future could be listening to you all the time – and building up a detailed picture of what you want to buy.

 A more likely problem is sending emails to the wrong address, either because users have got their own email addresses wrong (this happens surprisingly often), or through human error.
 Pick the wrong address from a list of auto-complete suggestions and you could send personal data to the wrong recipient.
 This would be a data breach that might have to be reported.

 It would obviously be good thing if all emails were encrypted by default so that only the intended recipient could read them.
-Three decades of history says this isn’t going to happen soon, if at all.
+Three decades of history says this isn’t going to happen soon even though it would help secure investments and asset protection information, if at all.
 Public key encryption is too hard for people who just want to send normal emails.

 Some large organisations do have encrypted email services, such as the NHS, but that doesn’t help the rest of us.